kaushalyahiruni/kaushalyahiruni/README.md

 # Hi there!
 I'm Hiruni 👋

 ## About Me
-I'm a final-year undergraduate student at Java Institute for Advanced Technology, passionate about software development and continuous learning.
+I'm a final-year undergraduate student at **Java Institute for Advanced Technology**, passionate about building meaningful digital experiences through technology and design.
+I love transforming ideas into functional, visually appealing interfaces while continuously learning new tools and concepts that help me grow as a developer and designer.

 ### 🎓 Current Focus
 - Learning Git
 - Exploring NoSQL Databases
 - Mobile App Development with Android Studio
+- Learning UI/UX Designing (including wireframing, prototyping, and user experience research)

 ### 🚀 Skills